jond3k/jonstructs/README.md

 ### Do something until a timeout has elapsed ###

     given 3 seconds {
-        // code that has a limited time. see the FAQ
+        // code that has a limited time to execute*
     }

 ### Try, try again ###